MilkBowl/Vault/README.md

     - Group Manager (Essentials)

 ## Implementing Vault
-Implementing Vault is quite simple through obtaining an instance through the Bukkit PluginManager class by using the string "Vault".
+Implementing Vault is quite simple.
+It requires getting the Economy, Permission, or Chat service from the Bukkit ServiceManager.
 See the example below:

 ```java
 package com.example.plugin;